September 2, 2018 2:05 pm

 No More Time Wasting...

-It is true that you do not need anything to do these squats, and that you will get the most from them just by doing them right from home whenever you have time.
-If you have ten minutes while you’re folding laundry, then squat while you’re doing it.
+It is true that you do not need anything to do these squats and that you will get the most out of them if you just do them at home whenever you have time.
+If you have ten minutes while you're folding laundry, do squats.

-Never have to worry about spending hours in the gym, or wasting money on the machines that promise nice butts.
-You can do the squats while you clean the house, take a shower or while watching TV.
+No need to worry about spending hours at the gym or wasting money on those machines that promise you a nice butt.
+You can do squats while cleaning, showering or watching TV.

 Look Better Overall

-With the right squats, you can feel almost invincible.
-Make sure to add it to more exercises that can be done right from the comfort of your home when you want to work out a bit more.
-All you have to do is consider adding a cardio exercise or sit-ups and you have a full workout that can be done throughout the day and not all at once.
+Getting the squat right can make you feel almost invincible.
+Make sure you add them to the list of exercises you can do in the comfort of your own home when you want to work out a little more.
+All you need to do is consider adding a cardio exercise or sit-ups and you have a complete workout that can be done throughout the day rather than all at once.

-So many women are wondering what they can do that will not cost a lot of money or have them spend a lot of time that they do not have.
-When you put these quick and easy exercises together, including the squats, you’re allowing yourself to lose some inches, lift what needs to be lifted, and feel and look better overall.
+So many women wonder what they can do that does not cost a lot of money or take up a lot of time that they do not have.
+By putting together these quick and easy exercises, including the squats, you'll allow yourself to lose a few inches, lift what needs to be lifted and feel and look better overall.

 Squats: The Good, The Bad And The Ugly